Are you thinking about submitting an early decision law school application? If you are, you don’t want to miss this guide!

 ED applications are generally submitted to schools that are within students’ reach since you can only submit one binding application per admission cycle.

-The majority of T14 law schools do offer Early Decision applications.
+The majority of T14 law schools offer Early Decision applications.
 The few that don’t include Yale, Stanford, and Harvard.

 Yes, Early Decision can increase your chances of getting into law school, which can be reassuring considering the T14 law schools are the most selective!
 Admissions committees tend to be more lenient with Early Decision applicants and there is less competition for seats!